3.3 Assessment

 If a student completes a basic material assignment in the first three weeks, you can give a bonus point for getting to work on time.
 Those bonus points are an extra incentive for students to start working on the basic material early.

-When noting student results, indicate who belonged to the fast part, the middle part and the lagging part.
+After an assessment, note whether the student belonged to the fast part, the middle part or the lagging part.

 These notes say something about: